satanas/annotations/mongodb-course/Annotations.md

   * For one-to-many embed from the many to the one
   * For many-to-many link through arrays
 * To handle blobs (or big files) use gridfs.

+## Chapter 4: Performance

+* The storage engine is the interface between the persistence storage (disk) and the database.
+It affects the data file format and the format of indexes
+* MMAPv1 works mapping a physical file into memory according the physical memory of the box.
+If the part of the file searched is not in memory then it has to read it from the disk and put it into memory before you can use it.
+The algorithm that decides what's in memory and what's in disk is part of the OS, so the engine can't do anything to optimize it.
+* MMAPv1 offers:
+  * Collection Level Locking (or Concurrency): Each collection is its own file.
+Multiple readers, single writer lock.
+  So only one write operation can happen at a time in the same collection.
+  * In Place Updates: It tries to update the document in the same page.
+If the document is bigger than the page, it's moved to another page with more space.
+Allocation is done using power of two sizes
+* WiredTiger (is not turned on by default, you must run it with --storageEngine wiredTiger) offers:
+  * Document Level Concurrency: It's a lock free implementation that has an optimistic concurrency model, the storage asumes that two writes are not in the same document, and if they are, one of them is unwound and has to try again.
+  * Compression of documents (data) and indexes (on disk).
+  * Append-only storage: There are no in-place updates, wiredTiger mark the document as no longer used and allocates new space on disk to write it there.
+Eventually it will clean up the space.
+This makes that if you want to update a single attribute of a document, wiredTiger has to save the whole document again (it's often faster)
+* WiredTiger manages the memory that is used to access the file on disk, it decides what goes to memory and what goes to disk
+* An index is an orderer set of things that have some sort of pointer to a physical location.
+Without indexes, you need to scan every document in the collection (aka table scan in SQL world) when you search for something and this really impacts on performance.
+* All indexes entries will be ordered, so you must use a leftmost set of things
+* Indexes come at a cost, they will slow down writes (because of the maintenance cost of the index) but will speed up your reads.
+* You don't want to have indexes for every key in your collections
+* An index in _id exists in all collections and can not be deleted
+* The best way to know what indexes are created is through db.<collection>.getIndexes() in MongoDB shell
+* You can create indexes in arrays using multikey indexes
+* You can not create compound indexes with multikey indexes when both of the keys are arrays (this is to avoid cartesian product of elements inside each array)
+* A regular index becomes a multikey index once we insert a document with one of the attributes as array (no matter the order)
+* The $and operator in arrays doesn't guarantee that all the criteria will match inside the same element, they can match but in different elements.
+For this kind of comparison we must use $elemMatch
+* When using complex queries, always check the explain
+* Indexes are not unique by default, we must pass {unique: true} in order to create unique indexes
+* Sparse option tells to the database to not include documents with missing a key (rightmost), otherwise we would violate the non-duplicated index
+* Sparse indexes can not be used for sorting, instead the database uses a collection scan.
+This is because a spare index could miss documents
+* Indexes can be created in foreground or background.
+Differences:
+  * Foreground: default option, relatively fast, blocks readers and writers in the database
+  * Background: slower, do not block readers and writers, you can create multiple background indexes in parallel
+* Explain is used to know what the database will do with the data but it doesn't bring the data back
+* In 3.0 you can pass find(), update(), etc, to explain but no insert() (there is no much to optimize there)
+* db.example.explain() returns an explainable object and here we can use almost any query
+* Explain modes:
+  * queryPlanner: tells you what the db would use in terms of indexes
+  * executionStats: it returns the execution stats for that query (includes queryPlanner)
+  * allPlansExecution: runs the query optimizer that is run periodically by the database.
+It returns the execution stats for all posible plans (incldues executionStats).
+It won't return all the information because once it realizes that the query is not optimal it stops.
+* When you see a lot of documents examined and fewer documents returned then the database is doing a lot of extra work
+* It important that all queries have an index but also that all indexes are used by a query, otherwise we are wasting time maintaining them.
+The best balance is: all queries have an index and all indexes are being used
+* Covered queries are queries that can be satisfied by indexes and 0 documents are inspected
+* To achieve covered queries you probably must to project exactly what attributes you want to return, otherwise MongoDB won't know if it can satisfy the query and has to examine all documents.
+In other words, the index and the attributes returned by the query must be the same.
+* To choose an index, MongoDB first select the candidates, then runs the query in parallel with each index and selects the fastest.
+This can be considered by reaching a goal state: returning all results or returning a threshold of results (sorted)
+* MongoDB stores the winning query plan in cache for queries of that shape for future used until: threshold writes, index is rebuild, other indexes are added/deleted or mongod is restarted
+* For performance reasons it's really important that indexes in the working set fit into memory, otherwise we lose the benefits of using indexes going regularly to disk to fetch the data
+* stats() and totalIndexSize() give us information about the size of the indexes
+* Depending on the type of index we will have different index cardinality.
+For regular indexes we will have 1:1, for sparse indexes <= num of docs and for multikey > num of docs
+* MongoDB lets you create 2D geospatial indexes using '2d' as type of index.
+* Full text search index will index every word in a document to allow you to do queries into the text like using $or operator.
+* $meta: 'textScore' gives you the score of the text searching
+* When designing indexes the goals is to make our read/write operations as efficient as possible.
+Some considerations to achieve this are:
+  * Selectivity: minimize records scanned
+  * How sorts are handled
+* The primary factor that determines how efficiently an index can be used is the selectivity of the index
+* If we want to support sort in an index, then we must to add the sort after the most selective part and before the ranged part.
+For example: (class_id, final_grade, student_id) for a find({class_id: 54, student_id: {$gt: 5000}}).sort({'final_grade': 1}).
+Equality fields, then sort fields and finally range fields
+* If we want to sort on multiple fields, the direction of each field on which we want to sort in a query must be the same than the direction of each field specified in the index
+* MongoDB automatically logs slow queries (>100ms) into the server log
+* Profiler will log slow queries into system.profile
+  * Level 0: off
+  * Level 1: log slow queries
+  * Level 2: log all queries (debug)
+* mongotop lets you know where MongoDB is spending its time